141 comments

 For me it helped me remove and search alternative for 4 apps, including a pill reminder (mytherapy).
 I would never have thought the trade-off to be reminded to take vitamin would be to constantly spy on me and sell all my data.
 Had i known, I would have put a reminder in my calendar.

-• boneitis a year ago
+• boneitis 2 years ago

 Thanks for chiming in; I will probably try this out in the near future and see what insights I can glean.